Franklin Pitcher Johnson Jr.: Venture capitalist

 The US Congress passed a law in 1958 to foment the creation of venture capital under which the government would lend private capital.
 Johnson and his friend, Bill Draper, decided to co-found a venture capital company in Palo Alto.
 With a combination of savings and family loans, they formed Draper and Johnson Investment Company (D+J) in 1962.
 Johnson then took courses at Stanford at age 35 to study molecular biology and computer science.
 These studies were later useful for his investments in biotechnology and informatics.
 According to him, being "a local guy" has helped him since he knew many local entrepreneurs, lawyers, and other professionals and was easier for him to "check out" potential business partners.

 In 1965 he founded a venture capital company, Asset Management Company, which is still in operation.
-Apart of that, he has also helped found other companies including Amgen, Biogen Idec and Tandem.
-He said that as a rough estimate, of every 10 companies that he helped find, one would return 20 or more times the investment, 3 or 4 doubled it, and the rest didn't lose nor win money, and they had to be sold, sometimes with losses and sometimes ending even.
+Apart from that, he has also helped found other companies including Amgen, Biogen Idec and Tandem.
+He said that as a rough estimate, of every 10 companies that he helped fund, one would return 20 or more times the investment, 3 or 4 doubled it, and the rest didn't lose nor win money, and they had to be sold, sometimes with losses and sometimes ending even.